FreeZmaR/go-project-layout/readme.md

 The main goals of this project are:
  - Show service structure for Golang projects with a simple example
  - Show how to use DI in Golang by `go.uber.org/fx` and how it can be convenient
- - Show how easy it is to work when project structure has boundaries between layers
+ - Show how easy it is to work when project structure has parameters between layers

 ## Features